-IIE is the day-to-day implementer of the Gilman Program.
+IIE supports the U.S. Department of State in its implementation of the Gilman Program.
 IIE is a New York not-for-profit corporation that is among the world's largest and most experienced international education and training organizations.
 Founded in 1919, IIE promotes educational exchange around the world through a wealth of programs and services including Fellowship and Scholarship Management, Higher Education Institutional Development, Emergency Student and Scholar Assistance, and Leadership Development.
 For over 100 years, IIE has promoted educational exchange around the world.
 IIE currently implements more than 200 programs benefiting 40,000 participants from 183 countries.
-Foremost among these programs is the world-renowned Fulbright Program, which IIE has had the honor to administer on behalf of the U.S. Department of State since the program's inception in 1946.
-IIE has administered the Gilman Program since its inception in 2001.
+Foremost among these programs is the world-renowned Fulbright Program, which IIE has had the honor to administer on behalf of the U.S.

+Department of State since the program's inception in 1946.
+IIE has supported the implementation of the Gilman Program since the program's inception in 2001.